-In this recipe, I used it to as a topping on slow baked salmon served over butter beans.
+In this recipe, I used it as a topping on slow-baked salmon served over butter beans.
 The flavor boosters in this version are fresh dill, lemon juice, and garlic.
 I topped each salmon piece with a dollop of this green cashew sauce to give it a refreshing taste and a pop of color.

 Green Cashew Sauce

 - ¾ cup cashews soaked for 2-3 hours